The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Some background and preliminary results

+then the tube can never be exponentially stabilised by the boundary controller \eqref{eq_06ssyy} in conjunction with the other boundary conditions \eqref{eq_02b}, because, in this case, zero is an eigenvalue (see Remark \ref{remarkxdd123}).
+In fact, in this case, the system is not even stable.

-We return to the \textbf{CLS}.
-In this paper we will examine the connection between the two operator formulations indicated above as needed to treat the stability problem for the \textbf{CLS} without restriction to a specific abstract framework for the boundary-eigenvalue problem associated with it.
-Such examinations, in general, require careful study of both the spectral properties (location and asymptotics of eigenvalues) and of the basis properties or basisness for root vectors (eigen- and associated vectors or chains of eigen- and associated vectors) of the operators involved.
-For this purpose, let us begin with the ``standard'' boundary-eigenvalue problem associated with the \textbf{CLS}.
-Separation of variables, by letting $\bm{w}\left(\,\cdot\,,t\right)=we^{\lambda t}$, shows that the boundary-eigenvalue problem for $w$ with eigenvalue parameter $\lambda$ can be written as
+Where appropriate in this paper, we examine the connection between the two abstract formulations mentioned in the review above -- semigroup formulation and quadratic operator-pencil formulation -- as needed to treat the stability problem for the $\mathbf{CLS}$ without restriction to a specific abstract framework for the boundary-eigenvalue problem associated with it.
+Such examinations, in general, require careful study of both the spectral properties, i.e.\ existence, location, multiplicities, and, in particular, asymptotics of eigenvalues, and of the basis properties or basisness for root vectors (eigen- and associated vectors or chains of eigen- and associated vectors, see Definition \ref{def01}) of the operators involved.
+For this purpose, let us begin with the ``standard'' boundary-eigenvalue problem associated with the $\mathbf{CLS}$.
+Anticipating the results of the paper, we are fully justified in considering a separable solution of the form $\bm{w}\left(\,\cdot\,,t\right)=w\exp\left(\lambda t\right)$ to obtain the following boundary-eigenvalue problem for $w$ with spectral parameter $\lambda$:

-It can be checked that with the eigenvalue parameter $\lambda$ replaced by $i\rho^2$, the boundary-eigenvalue problem \eqref{eq_1sffss1} is Birkhoff regular in the sense of \cite[Definition 7.3.1]{MennickenMoller2003}.
+where the prime denotes differentiation with respect to $s$, as usual.
+It can be checked that with the spectral parameter transformation $\lambda\mapsto i\rho^2$, the boundary-eigenvalue problem \eqref{eq_1sffss1} is Birkhoff regular in the sense of \cite[Definition 7.3.1]{MennickenMoller2003}.

-The corresponding spectral problem applying to a semigroup formulation in the so-called state space or energy space setting is obtained on the basis of a linearisation of \eqref{eq_1sffss1}.
+The corresponding spectral problem applying to a semigroup formulation in the energy space setting is obtained on the basis of a linearisation (in the spectral parameter) of \eqref{eq_1sffss1}.
 That is, by setting $v=\lambda w$ one obtains the boundary-eigenvalue problem

-Before we proceed to reformulate boundary-eigenvalue problems \eqref{eq_1sffss1} and \eqref{eq_1sffss1ss} in terms of operators in appropriate Hilbert spaces, we make the following basic assumption.
-From our nonnegativity assumption on the triple $\left\{\gamma,\eta,\kappa\right\}$, let us agree to restrict attention in the sequel to the situation where we have a relatively high level of tension compared to fluid flow velocity,

-From a technical viewpoint, the reason for this restriction will become clear; for the problem of exponential stability, the restriction is a crucial assumption which cannot be dropped.